matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   archive_invalidations table and returns a batch of archive invalidations to process.
 CronArchive will then launch API requests to
   `CoreAdminHome.archiveReports` for those invalidations.
 * **Piwik\CliMulti**: This is a utility class used by CronArchive to initiate multiple API requests in parallel.
 It will try to execute the requests from the CLI using the `climulti:request` command if it can.
-Otherwise it falls back to initiating curl requests.
+Otherwise, it falls back to initiating curl requests.
 * **Piwik\CronArchive\SharedSiteIds**/**Piwik\CronArchive\FixedSiteIds**: These two classes specify the site IDs to archive for `CronArchive`.
   `FixedSiteIds` is used when the `--force-idsites` option is used and provides an in memory list of site IDs to `CronArchive`. `SharedSiteIds` uses an `option` table entry to pull sites from.
 If the option does not exist, the ID for every site in matomo is added, if it already exists